Revelutionary Artitude

 Many have said that Siqueiros' art was "interrupted" by his politics, he, like most artists, believed the two were intricately intertwined.
 In his manifesto Vida Americana, after being exposed to Marxism and seeing the life of the working and rural poor, he called for a "spiritual renewal" to simultaneously bring back the virtues of classical painting while infusing this style with "new values" that acknowledge the "modern machine" and the "contemporary aspects of daily life".
 He felt that a "constructive spirit" is essential to meaningful art, which rises above mere decoration or false, fantastical themes.
 Through this style, Siqueiros hoped to create a style that would bridge national and universal art.

-In the 1930's, now a dedicated Marxist, Siqueiros developed his "accidental painting" technique in a workshop with the intent on making works less individual in nature and more communal.
+In the 1930's, Marxist, Siqueiros developed his "accidental painting" technique in a workshop with the intent on making works less individual in nature and more communal.
 We now refer to this as fluid art or pouring.
-This style heavily influenced later artists, including Jackson Pollack who was attended this workshop.
+This style heavily influenced later artists, including Jackson Pollack who attended this workshop.

 In the end, Siqueiros would not only paint controversial and politically charged murals paid for by the wealthy while simultaneously exposing their vices, but create an entire new genre of abstract art that would indeed bridge universality.
 Fluid art itself was a commentary on elitist notions of art and who can access it, without ever including the in your face revelations of his murals.
 When I see so many artists critiquing this art form as not really art because any one can do it...I think, yes.
 That, my friends, is exactly the point.